Shooting Star Chase

 To support this vital service, the Axis Foundation donated a total of £2,508 (£1,140 in 2013, £1,368 in 2014) which funded over 20 home visits to families caring for a life-limited child.

-Thanking the Foundation for the donations, Brian Gallagher of Shooting Star Chase said: “We now have one of the largest Hospice at Home teams in the country.
+“We now have one of the largest Hospice at Home teams in the country.
 We recorded an average of 250 home visits to families caring for a life-limited child per month.
 Yet, this is only made possible through the wonderful support from organisations like the Axis Foundation.
-Thank you.”
+Thank you.” – Brian Gallagher, Shooting Star Chase

-Elaine Conisbee, Interim Director of Care at Shooting Star CHASE says: “Care is constantly changing and we need to be flexible and adaptable to meet the needs of the families we support.
+“Care is constantly changing and we need to be flexible and adaptable to meet the needs of the families we support.
 The Hospice at Home team plays a vital role allowing parents to be Mum and Dad, not just care givers.
 We’ll continue to develop the service so that the children and families we support can have the care they so desperately need in the location of their choice.
-We are very grateful for the donation from The Axis Foundation.”
+We are very grateful for the donation from The Axis Foundation” – Elaine Conisbee, Interim Director of Care

 Shooting Star Children’s Hospice and CHASE Hospice for Children merged together to form Shooting Star Chase and to care for over 600 families living all across western London, Surrey and West Sussex who have a child or teenager not expected to reach their nineteenth birthday.